bjornmeansbear/lectureScripts/ClimateDesigners.md

 Climate Designers.
 What is it; who is it for; why does it exist???

+A climate designer is a designer using their creative powers to fight the climate crisis.

-Climate Designers is by and for designers taking on climate change.
-Graphic Designers, illustrators, Industrial designers, architects, social designers, interface designers, service designers, digital designers ... any and all kinds of designers.
+Climate Designers is by and for designers taking on climate change — Graphic Designers, illustrators, Industrial designers, architects, social designers, interface designers, fashion designers, service designers, digital designers ... any and all kinds of designers.
+Any designer doing work in the climate space.

 Climate designers is for anyone of any age, any skill level, any amount of time in the field.

+Climate Designers has two important aims:

+1. To provide the resources, knowledge, and community for designers to take climate action in their work.
+2. To inspire, motivate, and graduate climate designers by providing climate-focused resources for design educators.

+#### Mission part 1

+Climate Designers wants to build a community of designers working towards solving the climate crisis.
+Let those designers drawn to using their design skills for climate change know that they're not alone.
+We want to attract more designers doing work in this space... doing work with/for/in climate to this community.

+Packaging, interaction, identity, buildings, whatever... you need to know about these other people.
+Hwo can we connect with one another and share info, share resources, bring everyone along further and faster towards best practices, new ideas, etc.

+Motivate designers to use their creative talents to solve our climate crisis. -- How to combine what you're doing as a designer with climate action.

+See how other designers are doing all this stuff -- how it might chang ebusiness plans, materials, processes, career paths, tactics, etc. Help those designers saying, OMG i'd love to do this but... with Actionable, tangible things to do.

+#### Mission Part 2

+That was the practical, studio, design practice side of climate deisgners.
+The other aspect of CD is about design education, design pedagogy, how to graduate new climate designers.
+How can we help introduce climate related concerns into design curriculum at large?

+Climate Designers is working to help provide projects, syllabi, couse ideas & plans... so you can see what others are doing how to bring this into a classroom and implement as and where possible in any design class/program.

+Influence new designers towards understanding climate related issues from the start of their design education.

+To do all of this means that

-Climate Designers is a website -- <https://climatedesigners.org>
+1. Climate Designers is a website -- <https://climatedesigners.org>

-CD.org

 - highlight climate design projects
 - host climate design portoflios